 First, check that your shed is structurally sound.
 You should check that the roof doesn’t leak and re-felt it if necessary.
 Also, fill any large cracks in the shed structure with a silicone-based caulk to keep out rain and snow.

-If the shed has not been repainted for some years it is worth applying an oil-based primer first.
+If the shed has not been repainted for some years, it is worth applying an oil-based primer first.
 This will nourish and protect the old wood, making the shed last longer.
 It will also make it easier to apply a stain and give you a more even finish.

-You will probably need to apply a second coat once the first is thoroughly dry.
+Depending on the type of paint, you may need to apply a second coat once the first is thoroughly dry.

 There are two main options for painting wooden garden furniture.
-The first is to use a garden paint such as Cuprinol garden shades or other product that is suitable for smooth timber.
-This will be easy to do, simply clean the furniture, make sure it is completely dry, give it a light sand if there are any rough spots and then apply the paint.
+The first is to use a garden paint such that states it is suitable for smooth timber.
+Simply clean the furniture, make sure it is completely dry, give it a light sand if there are any rough spots and then apply the paint.
 Using this kind of paint will give you an opaque finish which allows the wood grain to shine through.

 Alternatively, you may use an exterior gloss paint.
 This is a more complicated job as the wood will need to be primed first if it has not previously been painted.
 If your furniture has previously been painted, you will need to scrape off any peeling paint and give the furniture a good sand before applying a fresh coat.